shuozhixu/JOM_2025/README.md

 Note that the second command in `MLIP.sh` will load a module.
 If you cannot load it, try `module purge` first.

-Once the `sh` run is finished, you should find a file `lmp_intel_cpu_intelmpi` in the `lammps-mtp/interface-lammps-mlip-2/` directory.
+Once the `sh` run is finished, you should find a file `lmp_intel_cpu_intelmpi` in the `lammps-mtp/interface-lammps-mlip-2/` directory on OSCER.
 And that is the LAMMPS executable with MLIP.

 In practice, with 4 CPU cores, each lattice parametr calculation and GSFE calculation takes about 15 mins and 1 min, respectively.